California Child Sexual Abuse Attorney

 Sometimes children who have been abused will tell a parent, even though they may not fully understand what happened.
 This makes it much easier for the parent to take action against the abuser.

 In most cases, however, sexual abuse is not disclosed by children and teens due to shame, embarrassment, or the fear of not being taken seriously.
-This often leads to a state of silent denial, acting out, retreating or self-destructive behavior such as drug or alcohol abuse.
+This often leads to a state of silent denial, acting out, retreating, or self-destructive behavior such as drug or alcohol abuse.

 Adults Who Were Sexually Abused as Children

 Unfortunately, the effects of sexual abuse don’t just go away when the abuse stops.
 Nearly 21 percent of adults who experienced child sexual abuse kept quiet and struggled with the effects for years after the crime occurred.
+Child sexual abuse survivors may be more likely to develop post-traumatic stress disorder (PTSD), major depressive episodes, and drug/addidictive habits.

 How can parents keep this from happening?
 Getting to know the signs of abuse and helping children to feel comfortable talking about it is the first step in preventing this terrible crime.